Pramadithya/pramadithya.github.io/_posts/2019-1-25-Task - Copy.md

 First things first, I've never developed my skills in web design before, so when the lecturer told me that I've to include the CV in the web page, I was shocked.
 But then I study a little bit about HTML and CSS and finally made this page, but how about the CV?
 I'm not really there yet, I haven't developed my skill enough to make a fancy looking CV web page with a lot of gimmick like every one else..
 So, yeah.
-I'll comeback when I'm ready...
+I'll come back when I'm ready...

 Yea, that's that I guess..
 See ya around.